Meta-Reinforcement Learning for Building Energy Management System: Experiment

 \subsection{Experiment Settings}

-We conduct experiments in an OpenAI Gym environment called CityLearn \cite{vazquez2019citylearn}, which provides the latest building EMS simulator to reshape the aggregated curve of electrical demand by controlling the energy applications of a diverse set of buildings.
-CityLearn includes energy models like the HAVC module: air-to-water heat pumps, electric heaters, space cooling, ESU module, the pre-computed energy loads of the buildings, and renewable resources like solar generation.
-We implement MetaEMS into CityLearn to control the HAVC and ESU.
+We conduct experiments in an OpenAI-Gym style building energy management simulator called CityLearn \cite{vazquez2019citylearn}, which provides the latest building EMS simulator to reshape the aggregated curve of electrical demand by controlling the energy applications of a diverse set of buildings.
+CityLearn includes energy models like the HVAC module: air-to-water heat pumps, electric heaters, space cooling, ESU module, the pre-computed energy loads of the buildings, and renewable resources like solar generation.
+We implement \Name into CityLearn to control the HVAC and ESU.
 The RL agents send their control actions hourly and receive a set of states and rewards in return.
 The CityLearn environment came with one year of simulation data for building clusters from four climate zones.
-The energy demand for each building has been pre-simulated using EnergyPlus in a different climatic zone of the USA ( Hot-Humid : New Orleans; Warm-Humid : Atlanta; Mixed-Humid : Nashville; Cold-Humid : Chicago) \cite{vazquez2020marlisa}.
-Assuming that the data distribution of buildings within the same climate zone is similar.
-We train and evaluate our control solution within the same climate zones and batch sample buildings from 8 building settings in each climate zone as training sets and use 3 randomly selected buildings as testing buildings, the training and testing set are disjoint.
+The energy demand for each building has been pre-simulated using EnergyPlus in a different climatic zone of the USA ( Hot-Humid : New Orleans; Warm-Humid : Atlanta; Mixed-Humid : Nashville; Cold-Humid : Chicago) \cite{vazquez2019citylearn}.
+Assuming that the data distribution of buildings within the same climate zone is similar, we train and evaluate our control solution within the same climate zones and batch sample buildings from 8 building settings in each climate zone as training sets and use 3 randomly selected buildings as testing buildings, the training and testing set are disjoint.
 Then we repeat the experiment in four climate zones.